 You tried and tried, and finally achieved what you’ve been working towards and hoping for.
 A positive pregnancy test.
 You go to the doctor overjoyed, but cautious.
 You want to be sure this is really happening.
 Just one little problem.
 You’re not actually pregnant.
 What really happened was you had a false positive pregnancy test.

 When you’re already struggling to achieve pregnancy, few things can be as devastating as a false positive.
-You might be wondering what exactly causes this to happen.
+You might be wondering what causes a false pregnancy test to happen.

 Today we’ll explore: